 In accordance with the contract if it is not probable that the Company will collect the consideration to which it is entitled in change for goods or services that is transferred to the customers, the revenue cannot be recorded.
-The Company has contracts regarding which without the adoption of IFRS 15 the amount of HUF 3,773 thousand would be presented as 'Revenue from air navigation services', HUF 32,843 thousand as 'Other revenue' and HUF -36,615 thousand as 'Other income/expense'.
-Under IFRS 15 standard revenue amounts regarding these contracts can not be presented, therefore related allowances are neither recorded.
+The Company has some service contracts on the basis of which revenue amounts can not be presented, therefore related allowances are neither recorded.